Coleslaw3557/lohp-maze/adding_new_effects.md

 4. Document any special requirements or considerations for each effect in comments.
 5. When updating effects, consider backwards compatibility with existing configurations.
 6. Regularly review and optimize effects for performance.
+7. Use the `effect_utils.py` file for common utility functions that can be shared across multiple effects.
+8. When creating new effects, consider how they might interact with the theme system and ensure compatibility.

 Remember to test all changes in a development environment before deploying to production.
+Use the `test_api.py` script to verify that new or modified effects work correctly with the API.